A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Empirical Application

-First, as a benchmark, we report that the LATE-C estimate calculated via our linear programming approach is equal to a singleton of 0.17, which is in fact identical to the 2SLS estimate we separately calculate.
+First, as a benchmark, we report that the LATE-C estimate calculated via our linear programming approach is equal to a singleton of 0.05, which is in fact identical to the 2SLS estimate we separately calculate.
 In what follows, we extrapolate this LATE beyond the complier group to the ATE.
 The presence of covariates reduces the effective sample size and thus leads to larger sampling errors in estimating the $p$ of the $\infty$-LP \eqref{eq:upper}--\eqref{eq:constr}.
 This may create inconsistencies in the set of equality constraints \eqref{eq:constr}, resulting in no feasible solution.
 This is in fact what happens in this application.
-To resolve this estimation problem, we introduce a slackness parameter $\eta$ and modify \eqref{eq:constr} so that, with some slackness, it satisfies
+To resolve this estimation problem, we introduce a slackness parameter $\kappa$ and modify \eqref{eq:constr} so that, with some slackness, it satisfies

+where $\hat{R}_{0}$ and $\hat{p}$ are estimates of $R_{0}$ and $p$.
 A similarly modified constraint can then be followed in the finite-dimensional LP after approximation, as well as by combining \eqref{eq:LP4}--\eqref{eq:LP5}.
-The appropriate value of $\eta$ should depend on the sample size, the dimension of covariates, and the dimension of the unknown parameter $\theta$.
+The appropriate value of $\kappa$ should depend on the sample size, the dimension of covariates, and the dimension of the unknown parameter $\theta$.
 To explain the latter, as $K$ increases, the dimension of $\theta$ (i.e., unknowns) increases, while the number of constraints (i.e., simultaneous equations for the unknowns) is fixed.
 Therefore, as $K$ increases, the chance that the LP does not have a feasible solution would decrease.
 Based on the method discussed in the previous section, we set $K=50$ in this application.